tupl-tufts/rdl/README.md

 def m(x,y,&blk) ... end
 ```

-Note that this notation will work whether or not a method block is explicitly referenced in the parameters, i.e. whether or not `&blk` is included above.
+Note that this notation will work whether or not a method block is explicitly referenced in the parameters, i.e., whether or not `&blk` is included above.
 Finally, dependent types work across higher order contracts:

 ```
 type '(Fixnum x, Float y) -> {(Fixnum z {{ z>y }}) -> Fixnum}'
 def m(x,y,&blk) ... end
 ```

 The type contract above states that method `m` returns a `Proc` which takes a `Fixnum z` which must be greater than the argument `Float y`.
-Whenver this `Proc` is called, it will be verified that this contract holds.
+Whenver this `Proc` is called, it will be checked that this contract holds.

 ### Class/Singleton Method Types